noahehall/theBookOfNoah/0current/blockchain/bitcoin.md

         - previous output index; may have more than one UTXO which are referenced by their index number
         - script size (in bytes)
         - scriptsig (the unlocking script) that fullfil ths conditions of the UTXO lockin script
+          - historically called scriptsig, because it usually contains a digital signature
+          - however, unlocking script is preferred (not all locking scripts are required to contain a signature)
         - sequence: deprecatated feature of bitcoin
       - 02: output count; how many outputs were produced from this transaction
       - 60e...88ac: output info; how much bitcoin outputed from the transaction, and conditions for spending in future transactions (can be further broken down)
         - value: the amount of bitcion outputted in Satoshis
         - script size (in bytes)
         - scriptpubkey (the locking script); the hash of the locking script that specifies the conditions that must be met to spend this output
+          - historically called scriptpubkey, becomes they contain a public key/bitcoin address
+          - however the phrase lockingScript is generally preferred
       - 00...: locktime; the earliest time (or block) that a transaction can be added onto the blockchain
         - if non-zero && < 500million: its interpreted as the block height, and miners have to wait until the ilicit block height is reached before attempting to add it to the block chain
         - if > 500million: its interpreted as a unix timestamp,